mgmarce/mgmarce/README.md

 ![](portada.png)
 # Marcela Menjívar
 <h3 align="center">A frontend and backend developer from El Salvador.
-I really enjoy learning languages and frameworks like React, C and Ruby, as well as work in WordPress.
+I really enjoy learning languages and frameworks like React and Ruby, as well as work in WordPress.
 I also enjoy web design.</h3>

 ## About me
 - 🔭 I’m currently working on **PHP, JavaScript Web App**

-- 🌱 I’m currently learning **Ruby, C**
+- 🌱 I’m currently learning **React, SpringToolSuite**

-- 📫 How to reach me **marcelamenjivar.g@gmail.com**

 ## Connect with me:
 <p align="left">